TechplexEngineer/blog/content/posts/remarkable-line-simplification/index.md

 The example Mike Bostock made showing the use of an algorithm for cartographic simplification, [be sure to check out this demo](https://bost.ocks.org/mike/simplify/).

 Mike's demo took me to the [Wikipedia entry for the Ramer Douglas Peucker](https://en.wikipedia.org/wiki/Ramer%E2%80%93Douglas%E2%80%93Peucker_algorithm#Pseudocode) (RDP) algorithm.
 Just below the psuedocode there is a link to a great [demo by Marius Karthaus](https://karthaus.nl/rdp/) which is worth playing with.
-By playing with Marius' demo I became convinced that the RDP algorithm warraned some testing.
+By playing with Marius' demo I became convinced that the RDP algorithm warranted some testing.

 Expanding on the script from above to add a third subplot using the RDP algorithm to filter the points.